ronilmitra7/cs-180-team-project/README.md

 - **ClientInterface.java**: this interface creates the run method implemented in Client.java.

 - **RunLocalTest.java**: this framework runs public test cases.
 Contains test cases for each method of each class, and additionally contains class declaration tests.

+- **ClientTest.java**: this framework runs public test cases for the client class.
+Contains the class declaration test for client.

+- **DatabaseTest.java**: this framework runs public test cases for the database class.
+Contains test cases for each method, and additionally contains the class declaration test.

+- **ItemTest.java**: this framework runs public test cases for the item class.
+Contains test cases for each method, and additionally contains the class declaration test.

+- **MarketplaceTest.java**: this framework runs public test cases for the marketplace class.
+Contains test cases for each method, and additionally contains the class declaration test.

+- **MessagingTest.java**: this framework runs public test cases for the messaging class.
+Contains test cases for each method, and additionally contains the class declaration test.

+- **ServerTest.java**: this framework runs public test cases for the server class.
+Contains the class declaration test for server.

+- **UserTest.java**: this framework runs public test cases for the user class.
+Contains test cases for each method, and additionally contains the class declaration test.